-The first line of defence comprises the business units that "own" the risk and are responsible for identifying and managing the risks arising within their areas of responsibility.
-Business units manage risks by operating within approved policies and implementing and maintaining appropriate and effective systems and controls.
+The first line of defence comprises the operating business units and staff who are the risk owners with responsibility for identifying and managing the risks arising within their areas.
+Business units are responsible for managing risks by operating within approved policies and by implementing and maintaining appropriate and effective systems and controls.
 Policies are approved by authorised committees in line with their terms of reference and are reviewed at least annually with any material changes requiring approval at committee level.